About nightmares in children

 Tips for dealing with nightmares and bad dreams

-Children often wake tearful and upset after a nightmare.
-They need comfort from you.
-As children get older, they’ll get better at understanding that a dream is just a dream.
+Children often wake tearful and upset after nightmares, so they need comfort from you.

-Here are ideas to help you handle your child’s nightmares or bad dreams:
+Here are ideas to help you handle your child’s nightmares and bad dreams:

 - If your child wakes up because of or during a nightmare, explain that it was a bad dream.
-Reassure him that everything is OK and that he’s safe.
+Reassure your child that everything is OK and that they’re safe.
 A kiss and a cuddle might help your child settle again.
+Or your child might need you to stay with them until they fall asleep.

 - Be patient if your child talks about a nightmare the next day.
-Listen to her worries – don’t dismiss or downplay them.
+Listen to your child’s worries – don’t dismiss or downplay them.
 Calmly talking together about the bad dream can reduce its emotional power.
-But if your child seems to have forgotten about a nightmare, it’s probably best not to raise the topic.
+But if your child seems to have forgotten about a nightmare, it’s best not to raise it.

-- As your child gets older, encourage him to see a bad dream as something he can recover from himself, then go back to sleep on his own.
-You could use praise – for example, ‘You didn’t need me for long after your bad dream last night.
+- As your child gets older, encourage your child to see a bad dream as something they can recover from, so they can go back to sleep on their own afterwards.
+For example, ‘You didn’t need me for long after your bad dream last night.
 You were able to settle yourself really well’.

 - Gently ask your child about interactions with other children, television shows, computer games or other daytime experiences.
-Then you can help her avoid experiences that might be triggering the nightmares.
-For example, if your child has been watching Doctor Who and having nightmares about aliens, it might be a good idea for her not to watch it for a while.
+Then you can help your child avoid experiences that might be triggering the nightmares.
+For example, if your child has been watching Doctor Who and having nightmares about aliens, it might be a good idea not to watch it for a while.

 - Help your child change a recurring dream.
 For example, if the dream often involves a scary alien, suggest that your child has a magic wand in the dream to make the alien disappear.
-Encourage your child to come up with ideas on how to be a hero in the bad dream.
-He can go over these ideas in his mind during the day.
+Encourage your child to come up with ideas about being a hero in the dream.
+Your child can go over these ideas in their mind during the day.

 - Make sure your child is regularly getting enough sleep.